pandorakid/writeup_unbreakable/README.md

 ## Russian doll

 Another challenge that keeps popping up in CTFs, archives in archives.
-I personally dislike this challenge because it's not much you can learn from it.
-I've written this really ugly bash script to extract the flag:
+I personally dislike this type of challenge because it's not much you can learn from it.
+I've written this really ugly bash script to extract the flag.
+It mostly checks the file type, maybe runs john the ripper on the password and then extracts the file.

 ```
 ARCH=$1